vsoch/datasets/_posts/math/2019-01-12-wikipedia-equations.md

 [![DOI](https://zenodo.org/badge/165427328.svg)](https://zenodo.org/badge/latestdoi/165427328)

-The [Wikipedia Equation Embeddings]({{ page.github }}) dataset includes two datasets that each container word2vec embeddings generated from latex equations extracted from Wikipedia statistics and math articles.
+The [Wikipedia Equation Embeddings]({{ page.github }}) dataset includes two datasets that each contain word2vec embeddings generated from LaTex equations extracted from Wikipedia statistics and math articles, along with metadata for the articles themselves.
 You can see the README.md in each of the [math](https://github.com/vsoch/wikipedia-equations/tree/master/math) and [statistics](https://github.com/vsoch/wikipedia-equations/tree/master/statistics) subfolders for information on generation and using the data.

 ### Download